-COHHIO's Tenants Outreach program provides information and support to tenants and advocates throughout Ohio on rental rights, fair housing, housing advocacy and tenant organizing.
+COHHIO's Housing Information for Tenants program provides information and support to tenants and advocates throughout Ohio on rental rights, fair housing, housing advocacy and tenant organizing.
 The primary focus is on tenants living in federally assisted housing (Project-based Section 8, Low Income Housing Tax Credits and Rural Housing Service 515 properties), but staff will try to be of service to any Ohioan with questions about her/his housing rights.

 Staff can answer general questions about situations that come under the jurisdiction of the Ohio Landlord Tenant Law or HUD regulations.
 We cannot provide legal advice on specific issues or concerns.